chrisknox97/credit_risk_analysis/README.md

 ### F-1 Scores

-* Finally, the F-1 Score is the mean of our precision and recall scores; as such it can be useful if either recall or precision remains partciaurly skewed.
+* Finally, the F-1 Score is the mean of our precision and recall scores; as such it can be useful if either recall or precision remains particuarly skewed.
 * As such, F-1 Scores are measured on a 0-1 scale, with scores nearest to 1 representing the most predictive algorithms.
 * For our dataset, ``EasyEnsembleClassifer`` had the best results across all metrics, while ``ClusterCentroids`` once again had the worst.